katmore/napkin-notes/topics/science/scientific-rigor.md

 The deepest thing arrived at is this:

-**Scientific rigor isn't primarily about being cautious.
+**Scientific rigor is not primarily about being cautious.
 It's about giving every piece of evidence the correct job.**

 Observation, exploration, hypothesis generation, discrimination between hypotheses, confirmation, replication, conceptual analysis, and synthesis are all legitimate scientific activities.
 Trouble starts when one is quietly substituted for another.

-And importantly, this isn't a doctrine of endless hedging.
-The agent has been repeatedly pushed me *away* from generic "we can't really know" caveats.
+And importantly, this is not a doctrine of endless hedging.
+The model had to be repeatedly pushed me *away* from generic "we cannot really know" caveats.
 The point is to make the strongest inference the design actually earns—and then stop there.

 That's the baseline that will be useful for scientific discussions.